DivanX10/Modernization-of-the-Pettix-S36-auto-feeder/README_EN.md

-# Modernization of the Pettix S36 automatic feeder
+# Modernization of the Pettix S36 auto feeder

 Project for ESPHome and Home Assistant